SecurAir/SecurAir/README.md

 board_build.partitions = default_16MB.csv
 ```

+## WiFi and MQTT

+Warning: by default the device is extremely unsecured, make sure its at the very least firewalled before connecting it to your WiFi.

+1. Press the button just below the USB-C port on the display of the SecurAir.
+2. Connect to the WiFi network that starts with `SecurAir-`.
+3. After it has scanned for WiFi connections, configure your WiFi and MQTT broker.
+Do not forget to check the box that says `WiFi enabled`.
+4. Click save and restart your SecurAir.

+The device will send the CO2 status to your MQTT broker under a topic named `SecurAir-`.

 ## Support

 If you have challenges soldering the device or installing the software, feel free to reach out to: